ondrejsevcik/ondrejsevcik.com/app/blog/_content/building-a-second-brain.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Figure from "../../../components/blog/figure" import codeImg from "./code.jpg" import progressiveSummarizationImg from "./progressive-summarization.jpg"

-export const meta = {
+---
-  title: "Book Notes - Building a Second Brain",
+title: "Book Notes - Building a Second Brain"
-  description:
-    "I’m an avid notetaker.
-Taking notes from various sources and then distilling them into something meaningful for me, is how I crystalize my thinking.",
+description: "I’m an avid notetaker.
+Taking notes from various sources and then distilling them into something meaningful for me, is how I crystalize my thinking."
-  image: progressiveSummarizationImg.src,
+image: "/blog-images/progressive-summarization.jpg"
-  date: "2023-11-13",
+date: "2023-11-13"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 I’m an avid notetaker.
 Taking notes from various sources and then distilling them into something meaningful for me, is how I crystalize my thinking.